Don Simpson

-Donald Clarence Simpson (October 29, 1943 – January 19, 1996) was an American film producer, screenwriter, and actor.
-Simpson and his producing partner Jerry Bruckheimer produced hit films such as Flashdance (1983), Beverly Hills Cop (1984), Top Gun (1986), and The Rock (1996).
-At the time of his death in 1996, Simpson's films' total gross was $3 billion worldwide.
+Donald Clarence Simpson (October 29, 1943 – January 19, 1996) was an American film producer, screenwriter, and actor, known for his work in blockbuster films of the 1980s and '90s.
+Simpson entered the film industry in the 1970s and worked at Warner Bros. and Paramount Pictures.
+He eventually began a professional partnership with Jerry Bruckheimer, and together, they produced hit films such as Flashdance (1983), Beverly Hills Cop (1984), Top Gun (1986), and The Rock (1996), the latter released posthumously.
+As his stature in Hollywood grew, Simpson became notorious for his debauched lifestyle, which included severe and longstanding substance abuse, and he ultimately died from heart failure caused by an overdose of cocaine and prescription drugs.
+By the time of his death, his and Bruckheimer's films had grossed over $3 billion worldwide.

 Early life

 Simpson was born in Seattle, Washington, to June Hazel (née Clark), a housewife, and Russell J. Simpson, a mechanic at Boeing at the time of his son's birth.
 He grew up in Juneau, Alaska.
 His parents were strict Baptists and Simpson would go to church four to five times a week.
 He would call himself a "straight-A Bible student".
 He attended West Anchorage High School and later majored in English at the University of Oregon.
 Upon graduation, Simpson worked as a ski instructor in Utah.
 He later moved to San Francisco where he worked for a theatrical advertising agency and did public relations for the First International Erotic Film Festival.